maxxiimo/the-front-end-manifesto/the-manifesto.md

 6. Employ progressive enhancements and graceful degradation.

-7. Be consistent, keep code well organized and DRY.
+7. Be consistent, keep code well organized, readable and DRY.

 8. Test across major browsers and in front of "real-life" users.